nitesh4146/lanefollowing/README.md

 * Collect Data (The data will be recorded in bumblebee/data directory) `docker-compose up collect`

-* Move the data into corresponding maps direcotry before training
+* Move the data into corresponding maps directory before training

 * Train your model